- Our Platform

 The People’s Party of Canada recently filed its 2020 audited financial report with Elections Canada, in accordance with regulations.
 That report covers the 12-month period between January 1 and December 31, 2020.

-We would like to highlight the main items in this report so that you aware of the Party’s financial situation as a member, dedicated volunteer, supporter, or as a donor or potential donor.
+We would like to highlight the main items in this report so that you are aware of the Party’s financial situation as a member, dedicated volunteer, supporter, or as a donor or potential donor.
 You can read the full report here.

 In 2020, the Party raised $963,059 in donations and $64,407 in membership fees.
 After adding transfers and interest income, total revenues for 2020 amounted to $1,146,607.